35 of the Coolest French Fashion Brands Every Girl Should Know

 Style Notes: When The Kooples first landed in the UK a few years back, it was all about his 'n' hers dressing.
 While tailoring is still key, you'll find more feminine pieces in the mix these days.

-What to Buy: We're mildly obsessed with this embellished tee.
+What to Buy: We're mildly obsessed with this semi-sheer polka dot top.

 Style Notes: Jérôme Dreyfuss makes covetable bags and shoes, and he's married to Isabel Marant.
 He's basically the coolest and most chilled man in French fashion.
 Oh, and he names all of the bags after boys—just another reason to buy them in bulk.